-The transformations the obiects over the time are embedded Vecthe image file and ej.microvg.VectorGraphicsPainter.drawAnimatedImage() a call to ej.microvg.VectorGraphicsPainter.drawFilteredAnimatedImage() will draw the image for a specific time frame.
+The transformations of the objects over the time are embedded in the Vecand call ej.microvg.VectorGraphicsPainter.drawAnimatedImage() ej.microvg.VectorGraphicsPainter.drawFilteredAnimatedImage() will draw the image for a specific time frame.

 The application can get the duration of the image animation with a call to ej.microvg.VectorImage.getDuration().